OokTech/TW5-Bob/Configuration.md

   Note: If you set this to an empty string it will use the default value of `files` unless you set the `acceptance` value described below.
 This will break things and no tech support will be provided.
-- `autoUnloadWikis` if this is set to `true` than wikis with no active connections will be automatically unloaded from memory. (experimental, may cause problems)
-- `wikiPathBase` relative paths for everything other than serving files are relative to this path.
-It defaults to the current working directory.
-- `wikisPath` the name of the default wikis folder to use.
-If relative it is relative to `wikiPathBase`.
-- `includePluginList` is an array of plugin names that will be included in every wiki served.
-You do not have to include Bob in this list.
-- `excludePluginList` is an array of plugin names that will not be included in any wiki served, even if it is listed in the tiddlywiki.info file.
-This does not prevent someone from installing the plugin via drag-and-drop or from a plugin library, it just affects plugins listed in `tiddlywiki.info` files.
-- `mimeMap` lists the file extensions and their associated mime-types that the server is allowed to serve.
-This only has an effect if `filePathRoot` is set.
+- `namespacedWikis` this only has an effect if you are using an external server with a login.
+If so this prefixes the wiki path with the currently logged in persons name when creating a wiki.
 - `suppressBrowser` is only used if you are using the single executable version.
 If it is set to `true` than the browser isn't opened automatically when the server is started.
-- `namespacedWikis` this only has an effect if you are using an external server with a login.
-If so this prefixes the wiki path with the currently logged in persons name when creating a wiki.
-- `disableBrowserAlerts` if this is set to `true` than no alerts are sent to the browser wikis.
-This can also be set on a per-wiki basis in the control panel.
 - `scripts` a list of scripts that you can call from inside the wiki using the `runScript` websocket message.
 - `wikis` a list of child wikis to serve.
 The path to the wikis is determined